Nursing Care Plan Guide for 2025 | Tips & Examples

 The first step in writing an organized care plan includes gathering subjective and objective nursing data.
 This information can come from,

-- Verbal statements from patient and family
+- Verbal statements from the patient and family

 - Vital signs